Truth: Most bloggers will never make money from their blogs.

 There is some level of comfortability there but it’s not as formal as if you were presenting a speech in front of a group of strangers or trying to impress your science teacher.

-Try to remain relaxed and confident in your writing style.
+Try to remain relaxed and confident in your blog writing style.
 Put on some great music if it helps you get in the zone.

 Next up on our list of blog writing tips sort of ties into the point above but takes it one step further.